eddyzags/ansible-kubernetes/README.md

 #### Single node provisionning

-Single node provisionning implements a mode to deploy all the Kubernetes components in a single server (Bare metal, container, or VM).
-This can be useful if your resources are limited, and you just want to spin up a Kubernetes quickly to experiment with it.
+Single node provisioning implements a mode to deploy all the Kubernetes components in a single server (Bare metal, container, or VM).
+This can be useful if your resources are limited, and you want to spin up a Kubernetes quickly to experiment.

-First of all, you'll need to specifify one IP address in which the Ansible agent will ssh in the inventory file:
+First of all, you'll need to specify one IP address in which the Ansible agent will ssh in the inventory file:

 ```bash
 [single-node]
 192.169.1.2
 ```

-Then, once the inventory is configured properly, you can start the provisionning by using the command below:
+Then, once the inventory is configured correctly, you can start the provisioning using the command below:
 ```bash
 $> ansibe-playbook install.yml
 ```